SIGNS & SYMPTOMS

-Some Sjogren’s manifestations are detected by routine tests rather than by symptoms.
+Some Sjogren’s manifestations are detected by tests (signs) rather than by symptoms (what the patient experiences).
 A few examples include:

 Abnormalities of kidney function occur in up to 50 % of Sjogren's patients.
 This often occurs without any signs or symptoms (10, 79).
 Abnormal electrolytes, especially low blood potassium, may signal changes in kidney function.
 The typical milder versions of kidney involvement usually don’t require treatment, but need to be monitored.
 Progressive kidney disease occurs in about 5% of patients.

 Immunological changes such as hypergammaglobulinemia (high IgG) may be found on blood tests.This is often first noticed because it causes a very high ESR.

 Hematological changes may include low white blood count, low platelet count or anemia.
 A rare but serious hematologic complication is autoimmune hemolytic anemia.

 These four features are just a few examples of the many systemic manifestations that can occur in Sjogren’s.